ncatlab/nlab-content/pages/6/2/8/9/9826/content.md

 ## Synthetic projective lines

-It is possible to define a synthetic/axiomatic notion of "projective line", somewhat analogously to the synthetic definition of [[projective plane]].
+It is possible to define a [[synthetic mathematics|synthetic]]/[[axiom|axiomatic]] notion of "projective line", somewhat analogously to the synthetic definition of [[projective plane]].
 It is less obvious how to do this, since there is no relation of "incidence" inside a projective line.
 One approach, due to [(Buekenhout)](#Buekenhout74), is to axiomatize the collection of "central collineations" of a projective line.

 In general, if $\ell$ is a hyperplane (an $(n-1)$-dimensional subspace) in an $n$-dimensional [[projective space]] $\pi$, a *central collineation* of $\ell$ is a [[projectivity]] from it to itself determined as the composite of two [[perspectivities]].
 That is, we pick some other hyperplane $h$ and two points $O$ and $O'$ not on either $\ell$ or $h$, and we map a point $P\in\ell$ first to $P' = PO \cap h$ and then to $P'' = P'O'\cap \ell$.
 This is a [[collineation]], i.e. it preserves incidence relations.
 The point $OO' \cap \ell$ is called the *center* of the central collineation, and the $(n-2)$-dimensional space $\ell\cap h$ is called its *axis*.

 This construction still works even when $n=2$, but of course since $\ell$ is only a line it has no "incidence structure" to be preserved, so the name "collineation" is not very appropriate.

-+-- {: .un_defn}
++-- {: .num_defn}
 ###### Definition
 **(Buekenhout)**
 A **projective line** is a set $\ell$ of cardinality $\ge 3$ together with